Nominations open for 2023 Konneker Medal for Commercialization and Entrepreneurship

-The Vice President for Research and Creative Activity is soliciting nominations for the 2020 Konneker Medal for Commercialization and Entrepreneurship.
+The Ohio University Research Division is now accepting nominations for the 2023 Konneker Medal for Commercialization and Entrepreneurship.

 The Ohio University Foundation established the award to recognize current and former faculty members, students and alumni who have demonstrated excellence in innovation, invention, commercialization and entrepreneurship.

 Nominations should consist of a letter and an optional appendix of supporting documentation.
 Entries should address, and will be judged by the degree to which they establish, a record of demonstrated excellence in innovation, invention, commercialization and entrepreneurship by the nominee.
-Submissions should be sent electronically to Joseph Shields, vice president for research and creative activity, at email@example.com.
+Submissions should be sent electronically to David Koonce, interim vice president for research and creative activity, at email@example.com.

-The deadline for nominations for the 2020 award cycle is Oct.
-31. The selection committee, which is chaired by the vice president, will include the director of the Technology Transfer Office, one dean and two faculty members.
-The committee will make its selection by Dec.
-1. Up to three awards may be given per year.
-The Konneker Medal will be presented to the recipient(s) in February 2021.
+The deadline for nominations for the 2023 award cycle is Jan.
+19, 2024.
+The selection committee, which is chaired by the interim vice president, will include the director of the Technology Transfer Office, one dean and two faculty members.
+The committee will make its selection by Feb.
+16, 2024.
+Up to three awards may be given per year.
+The Konneker Medal will be presented to the recipient(s) in spring 2024.

 The award is named for Wilfred Konneker, an Ohio University alumnus with a distinguished record in research and entrepreneurship.
 Konneker received his bachelor’s degree in chemistry in 1943 and his master’s degree in physics in 1947.
 He received a doctoral degree in nuclear physics from Washington University in 1950.
 The alumnus founded the Nuclear Consultants Corporation in St. Louis, Missouri, and either founded or co-founded six additional high-tech start-up companies.

-For more information or questions about the Konneker Medal, please contact the Research Division at firstname.lastname@example.org or 740-593-0370.
+For more information about the Konneker Medal, please contact the Research Division at firstname.lastname@example.org or 740-593-0370.